Octopus of the Great Barrier Reef: The Ultimate Guide

 Day Octopus (Octopus cyanea):

-These are easily identifiable by their size and vivid colours during day time dives.
-They are agile hunters and use their intelligence to catch prey.
+They are easily identifiable by their size and vivid colours during daytime dives.
+They are agile hunters who use their intelligence to catch prey.

 Southern Blue-lined Octopus (Hapalochlaena maculosa)